-Watching a loved one move through the stages of Alzheimer's disease is one life's toughest and most heart-breaking challenges.
-If we had to list examples of emotions by the distress they cause us, at the top of the list would be the experience of watching someone we love experience pain, whether it's physical, psychological or emotional.
-Next on the list, at least for many caregivers, would be having to live with the fact that a loved one no longer recognizes us for who we are.
+Watching a loved one move through the stages of Alzheimer's disease (AD) can be one life's toughest and most heart-breaking challenges.
+If we had to list examples of emotions by the distress they cause us, at the top of the list would be watching someone we love experience experience physical and mental pain that we cannot relieve.
+For many caregivers, next on the list at least for many caregivers, would be having to live with the fact that a loved one no longer recognizes us for who we are.

 | Get Your FREE Copy of "Life as an Alzheimer's Caregiver|

 The most thorough guide on caring for someone with Alzheimer's.
 Learn from elder care experts, caregivers and patients.

 Click here to request your FREE Alzheimer's Guide